usebruno/bruno/readme.md

 You can use git or any version control of your choice to collaborate over your API collections.

 Bruno is offline-only.
-There are no plans to add cloud-sync to Bruno, Ever.
-We believe that your data is yours and should be stored on your machine.
+There are no plans to add cloud-sync to Bruno, ever.
+We value your data privacy and believe it should stay on your device.
+Read our long-term vision [here](https://github.com/usebruno/bruno/discussions/269)
-If you are interested to know more about our long term vision, we recently penned some thoughts [here](https://github.com/usebruno/bruno/discussions/269)

 ![bruno](assets/images/landing-2.png) <br /><br />